jasiekdrabek/MALCompare/README.md

 The application automatically synchronizes data from the MyAnimeList API, compares both users' libraries, provides advanced filtering options, and generates personalized recommendations based on users' ratings and genre preferences.

+My main motivation was to build a tool that helps me find anime recommendations for a Secret Santa event in my Discord group.

 ---

 ## Features